Fur People In Our Life

 To choose not knowing when we may once more

-Our readmittance gain.
+Our readmitance gain.

 Aye, there's the hairball;